ARISTOTLE

 As we become adults, to the extent we have the opportunity, we make the activities we like most the focal point of our lives.
 We become "lovers" of these activities.

 The function argument gives Aristotle his answer.
-For a human being, the possible activities are the one in the "life of action of [the part of the soul] with reason."
+For a human being, the possible activities are the ones in a "life of action of [the part of the soul] with reason."

 No activity in which someone might engage as an individual, flute-playing for example, can overcome the problems that come with not executing the human function well.